Listening is a skill that we must develop. Unless we are deaf for some reason, we all hear. But very few people become skilled listeners.

 Likewise, listening to God is a skill that we must develop.
 There are many ways that God will get our attention and speak to us.
 I think the ways that He speaks to us are often unique to our personalities and situations.
 Naturally He will never speak in a way that contradicts His character or Word.
 But I believe with all my heart and based on my own experiences that God is masterful in finding personal ways to communicate with each of His children.

-Sometimes He speaks through the beauty of His creation – birds, flowers, stars.
+- Through the beauty of His creation – birds, flowers, stars, frost.

 The longer we walk with God, the more clearly we begin to see patterns in the ways He will get our attention and speak to us.
 Although He may not speak to us in an audible voice, we can become very skilled at listening to the way He speaks to us.